 Know what projects or products they have created and which ones interested you in applying for a company.
 If you ever hear of a cool or interesting product/service made by an engineering company, write down their name and make sure you apply.
 You could be working there for the rest of your career, you should make sure you’ve got enough interest in the company to last that long.
 While the recruiters will be happy to answer questions during the career fair about their company, you should come prepared knowing the preliminary research topics about the company.

 Company research can be the absolutely foundational things relating to a company.
 What do they do?
 How do they do it?
 Who are their biggest clients?
 What other companies do they work most often with and why?
 What does the program or department that you're applying for do?
 How many locations do they have?
 Do they have any outlined company values?
 Remember to ask for clarification about anything unclear/ambiguous regarding what the company does, or what the position you're interviewing for does when it comes time for it.
 Not only will it give you a better idea of what you're getting into, but it shows you're interested in the position.

 Cover letters are a great way to stand out among other applicants.
 They are a personal letter detailing your specific interest in a company, separate from your resume.
-While your resume shouldn't change much between applications, successful cover letter should be specific to each company they are sent to.
+Successful cover letters should be specific to each company they are sent to.
 The cover letter should describe where and how you think you would be a successful fit for a company.

 Purdue’s CCO has a great guide to the process involved with writing a successful cover letter.

 Career fairs are business professional events.
 As some clothes from home can take a while to get to school, professional clothing is a necessity.
 The CCO office has alternatives if you do not currently own any professional clothes.
 You need to display that this career fair is the most important event of your day, the recruiters want to know you are invested.

 Get the Most Out of Your Experience